Sharon Nachman, MD

 Stony Brook Children's Hospital

 And every year it causes people to miss work and kids to miss school.
 It sends many to doctors and hospitals and, for the most vulnerable among us, it can even cause death.
-According to the Centers for Disease Control (CDC), during the 2017-2018 season, influenza killed about 80,000 people – the highest death toll in 40 years.
-Among the children who got the flu, approximately 90% had not been vaccinated.
+The Centers for Disease Control (CDC) estimates that, during the 2019-2020 season, there were between 39 million to 56 million flu illnesses in the United States and up to 62,000 deaths.
+Among the children who got the flu, approximately 90% had not been vaccinated, all of whom could have been.
 Yet many people still avoid getting the vaccine for themselves and their children, putting their families and others at risk.

 2. It’s Everywhere You Go